 The SSA uses their own medical guide to evaluate disability conditions known as the Blue Book.
 The Blue Book includes a specific listing (11.10) for ALS.
 In this listing, the SSA has established certain criteria which, if met by an applicant with ALS, automatically makes them eligible for SSD benefits.
 You will need to submit sufficient medical documentation of your ALS diagnosis to the SSA, which typically may require laboratory testing to establish the diagnosis.
 Electrophysiological studies, such as an electromyography (EMG), may support your diagnosis of ALS.

-Because the disability application process can be complicated and requires you to submit accurate and complete paperwork, as well as medical records, you should speak with an experienced Baltimore SSD attorney who can help you with the application process.
+Because the disability application process can be complicated and requires you to submit accurate and complete paperwork, as well as medical records, you should speak with an experienced Baltimore ALS attorney who can help you with the application process.
 An experienced disability attorney at the Law Office of Emmett B. Irwin can help you with your ALS disability case every step of the way.
 Our office will help take the stress off of you so you can focus on your health.

-Next Steps: Contact a Baltimore Social Security Law firm Today for a Free Case Evaluation
+Next Steps: Contact a Baltimore ALS Law Firm Today for a Free Case Evaluation

 Whether you have yet to apply for benefits or have been denied benefits, the SSDI process can be overwhelming for most people.
 Our experienced Baltimore SSD attorney can help you get the benefits you deserve so that you can move forward with your life after receiving your diagnosis.
 Are you unable to work because of your ALS condition?
-If so, contact a Baltimore disability benefits attorney at the Law Office of Emmett B. Irwin today for a free consultation.
+If so, contact a Baltimore ALS disability benefits attorney at the Law Office of Emmett B. Irwin today for a free consultation.
 We work with clients throughout Maryland and surrounding states.